Mention cottonwood benefits to a room of herbalists and I bet you’ll find more than a few people swooning.

 Scientists in Turkey did an interesting study comparing propolis from 6 different locations.
 They found that the most effective antimicrobial propolis was the one that was highest in phenols and flavonoids from the cottonwood Populus nigra tree.1

-Darcy Williamson recommends cottonwood salve for burns to relive pain and prevent infection.2
+Darcy Williamson recommends cottonwood salve for burns to relieve pain and prevent infection.2

 Michael Moore recommends a tincture of the buds as “an excellent expectorant for thick, intractable mucus from bronchitis and bronchorrhea, as it has both expectorant aromatics and analgesic salicylates.”3